l1t48/Test-frontend/README.md

 To start a local development server: ``` ng serve ```.
 The application will be available at http://localhost:4200 by default.

 ### Building for Production
-To create a production-ready build: ``` ng build --configuration production ```.
+To create a production-ready build: ``` ng build ```.
 Compiles and optimizes the application into the dist/ folder.

 ## Project Structure